reactjs/react.dev/beta/src/content/learn/lifecycle-of-reactive-effects.md

 }
 ```

 But imagine you later add another dependency to this Effect that needs to re-establish the connection.
 If this Effect re-synchronizes, it will also call `logVisit(roomId)` for the same room, which you did not intend.
 Logging the visit **is a separate process** from connecting.
-This is why they should be written as two separate Effects:
+Write them as two separate Effects:

 ```js {2-4}
 function ChatRoom({ roomId }) {